 According to Forbes, 70% of digital transformation and cloud migration campaigns end up being a disaster.
 There are many reasons why many companies are unable to migrate to the cloud properly, from employee resistance to choosing the migration method.

-But one the most significant contributor to this harrowing figure is the fact that many large enterprises don’t really know that much about cloud solutions , intelligent or otherwise, before jumping in, aside from how awesome it is.
-So given below are some crucial things as a large enterprise you should keep in mind about your move to an intelligent cloud:
+But one of the most significant contributors to this harrowing figure is the fact that many large enterprises don’t really know that much about cloud solutions or cloud integration services, intelligent or otherwise, before jumping in, aside from how awesome it is.

 1. Hybrid cloud and Multi-cloud make cloud migration efficient